mluis7/pybraille2text/README.md

 Code comments might provide technical details for those interested.

 ## Image considerations
-Blob detection is very sensitive to image quality so currently it's tuned for the following specs:
+Blob detection is sensitive to image quality so currently it's tuned for the following specs:

-- Width: around 1100 px
-- Must be a grayscale image
 - white margin around dots area has an impact and should be at least 1.5 times the width/height of a character (empirical).
 - If small dots are detected then the contrast should be increased.

 Tuning the detection parameters can be done by setting `cv2_cfg.detect.show_detect: true` in the configuration file.
 Detected dots in a line should all have the same color.
 Black dots without colored contour mean they were not detected.
 Small dots with color mean blob area detection errors that will lead to translation errors.
 Some times a lot of them so it's important.

+### Reference cells
-The extra line of small colored dots on top of the first line represents the calculated reference cells coordinates that help on detection visualization but also on cell detection.
+The extra line of small colored dots on top of the first line represents the calculated reference cells coordinates to be used on cell detection and detection visualization.
 The vertical lines between cells is also another visual help to troubleshoot detection.
+Think of this as flattening the image and keeping a single line of all possible dots.
+The more lines the image has, the more accurate the reference will be.
+Two dots are enough to build a complete cell since vertical dot distance is equal to the horizontal dot distance, i.e. having the coordinates of dots 1,4 allows to find coordinates of dots 1,5 and 3,6.
 The size of the extra colored dots represents how the dot was generated.
 Smallest dots (1 px) are the original ones detected by `opencv`, other sizes from 3 to 7 are calculated coordinates dots.
 This line is added only to be displayed and NOT PART of the original coordinates.
+The last dot in the reference line is a calculated one and helps to translate the dot in the last cell of the first line as dot 1 and not dot 4.
 ![X difference between points](./src/resources/line_detection_dots_lines.png)

 ## Braille considerations
-It aims to translate Unified English Braille (Grade 2).
-Testing samples have been generated using [ABC Braille site](https://abcbraille.com/text) for now but that text to Braille translation is also automated so it may contain inaccuracies leading to wrong detected text.
+Some testing samples have been generated using [ABC Braille site](https://abcbraille.com/text) for now but that text to Braille translation is also automated so it may contain inaccuracies leading to wrong detected text.
+A few other test samples have been taken from online sites.

+The translation language can be configured and passed to `liblouis20` and it has better results with Grade 2 Braille regardless of the language.
+Braille writing has changed over the last - say - 20 years so translating old braille could be hard to do.
+As an example of this issue, the text part in the [last image in this site](http://www.brl.org/transcribers/session02/quant.html) can but correctly translated but not the numeric part since it uses some abbreviations that has changed over time, e.g.: degrees symbol.

 Sample images of real Braille pages will be mostly welcomed. :-)